brynne8/ccnorm/README.md

 # Chinese characters
 Chinese characters (a.k.a kanji) are normalized to Simplified Chinese as much as possible.
 The normalized Chinese sentence should be readable by native Chinese people.

+# Contributing
+The ccnorm.lua is automatically generated, so please report bugs in Issues.
+Do not send pull requests.